bloomberg/amqpprox/docs/config.md

 TLS (INGRESS | EGRESS) (KEY_FILE file | CERT_CHAIN_FILE file | RSA_KEY_FILE file | TMP_DH_FILE file | CA_CERT_FILE file | VERIFY_MODE mode* | CIPHERS (PRINT | SET ciphersuite(:ciphersuite)*))
 ```

+## AUTH commands

+The command represents authentication mechanism for connecting clients.
+By default all the clients will be allowed to connect to broker without any authentication.
+With the help of this command, one can set up an external HTTP auth service to authenticate clients, before allowing them to start communicating with broker.
+The schema structure for the HTTP auth service is defined [here](../authproto)

+#### AUTH SERVICE hostname port target

+Configures the external HTTP auth service to authenticate connecting clients.

+For example: `AUTH SERVICE localhost 1234 /auth?tier=dev` will trigger queries to http://localhost:1234/auth?tier=dev when a client connects.

+#### AUTH ALWAYS_ALLOW

+Stops authentication for connecting clients.
+So all clients will be allowed to connect to broker.

+#### AUTH PRINT

+Prints information about current configured auth mechanism.

 ## BACKEND commands